-ACL exercises form part of ACL rehab protocol following an anterior cruciate ligament sprain.
-They include mobility, strengthening, proprioception and sports specific exercises.
+Exercises are an important part of ACL sprain rehab protocol following an anterior cruciate ligament injury.

 Each patient and injury will be different so always take the advice of your medical professional or surgeon.
 See our full ACL rehabilitation program for more detailed information on how each exercise fits in.